-Do you remember a certain gift from Santa?
+Do you remember a particular gift from Santa?

 I find that memories are abundant at this time of year.
 I often find myself remembering certain gifts or lack thereof from Santa.